symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 use case: the ability to store, manipulate and aggregate structured data.
 This makes them ideal for storing inventory and orders.

-That is not to say that its impossible to build a system on top of an RDBMS that address more or even all of the above topics.
+That is not to say that it is impossible to build a system on top of an RDBMS that addresses more or even all of the above topics.
 Some RDBMS natively support recursive queries, which can be useful for retrieving tree structures.
 Even if such native support is missing, there are algorithms like materialized path and nested sets that can enable efficient storage